 Finally, make sure you roll the infield skin if you substantially disturb the soil.
 You’ll want that infield tight so it doesn’t soften up too much from excessive moisture.
 If you leave an infield skin churned up going into winter, you could have a quagmire on your hands come spring.

 The bottom line is, we know many of you lost this season and it’s extremely disappointing.
-But let’s look forward and make sure we come back strong and ready for action next spring by doing our due diligence in preparing this fall.
+But let’s look forward and make sure we come back strong and ready for action next spring by doing our due diligence in preparing.

 If you have before and after photos you’d like to share with us, send us a message please attach your photos.
 We’d love to see your work.